panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 import module from 'path';
 ```

-There are 3 kinds of specifiers: relative, bare and absolute.
+There are 3 kinds of specifiers in Node.js: relative, bare and absolute.

 ### 2.1 Relative specifier

-You can import modules using a *relative specifier*, which would import a module relative to the current module location.
+Importing a module using a *relative specifier* would resolve the path of the imported module relative to the current (importing) module location.

 Relative specifiers usually start with `'.'`, `'..'`, or `'./'`: